flaviostutz/console-server/CONTRIBUTING.md

 To run the linting test run: `npm run lint`

-*It's important to note that on every commit the package `pre-commit` executes a `npm run lint` and a `npm run test` and disallows the commit if the either failed!*
+*It's important to note that on every commit the package `pre-commit` executes a `npm run lint` and a `npm run test` and disallows the commit if either failed!*

 ### Coverage